Apereo-Learning-Analytics-Initiative/LearningAnalyticsProcessor/src/main/resources/extracts/README.md

 1) PERSONAL (Student Demographics Data) - students.csv
 ------------------------------------------------------
-The personal data had all the demographic details of the student namely,
+The personal data includes all students and their demographic details.

 COLUMN                  | FORMAT            | DESCRIPTION
 ----------------------- |:-----------------:|------------------------------------------